kuzzleio/kuzzle/doc/2/guides/main-concepts/3-querying/index.md

   - `_source_includes`

 ::: info
-Any other keyword will be ignored by Kuzzle and not followed to Elasticsearch.
+If any other keyword is present in a search query, Kuzzle will abort the request and return an error to the client.
 :::

 ## Near Realtime

-When documents are written in Elasticsearch, **they must then be indexed by the search engine in order to be available in the search results**.
+When documents are written in Elasticsearch, **they must then be indexed by the search engine in order to be available in search results**.

 This indexing is a background task managed by Elasticsearch that can take up to a second.

-This means that when documents are written through Kuzzle API, **it can take up to a second before they are made available in the search results**.
+This means that when documents are written through the Kuzzle API, **it can take up to a second before they are made available in the search results**.
 This operation is called the _refresh_ of a collection.

 ::: info
 This concerns only the results of the [document:search](/core/2/api/controllers/document/search) action.